 Fulfill all open orders

-When you sell a business through Exchange, it's important that you finish handling your customers' orders before transferring the business to your buyer.
-You are responsible for all orders made while you were the business owner.
+When you sell a business through Exchange, it's important that you finish fulfilling your customers' orders before transferring the business to your buyer.
+You're responsible for all the orders that were placed while you were the business owner.
 This means that if a refund is issued for one of your orders, you are responsible for covering the cost.
-You are also responsible for any open chargebacks on orders that were processed under your ownership.
+You are also responsible for any open chargebacks on orders that were processed during your ownership.
 It’s important to fulfill orders and keep customers as informed as possible about their orders.
-You may want to keep in touch with the buyer following the completion of the transaction in case you need to submit evidence for any chargebacks that occur.
-To protect yourself, make sure all your customers are satisfied before the new owner takes over.
-We recommend sharing tracking numbers with your buyer so that they can support these orders following the ownership transfer.
+You might want to keep in touch with the buyer following the completion of the transaction in case you need to submit evidence for any chargebacks that occur.
+To protect yourself, verify that all your customers are satisfied before the new owner takes over.
+We recommend that you share tracking numbers with your buyer so that they can support these orders following the ownership transfer.

 To check for open orders, click the Orders tab in your Shopify admin.
 Once there, you can then easily filter to show only open orders.
 Fulfill these orders and send the customers tracking information to help ensure the smoothest handover of the shop to your buyer.
 You should be monitoring orders up until ownership completely transfers to the buyer.